 Louisiana State University

-The high-resolution bathymetry produced by the C-Surveyor II is being used in this year’s project as an underlay map for plotting Jason ROV tracks and our sample stations.
-Having this high-resolution bathymetry has provided information on seafloor configuration that has helped significantly in the planning and recording of sampling activities of all types.
-Within this excellent framework of AUV-derived bathymetry, the Jason is also making it’s own swath bathymetry maps of localized areas that have high scientific value.
-The Jason has a very high-resolution swath bathymetry mapping system onboard that can resolve features on the seafloor of just a few tens of centimetersrelief.
+The high-resolution bathymetry produced by the C-Surveyor II is being used in this year’s project as an underlay map for plotting ROV Jason tracks and our sample stations.
+Having this high-resolution bathymetry has provided information on sea-floor configuration that has helped significantly in the planning and recording of sampling activities of all types.
+Within this excellent framework of AUV-derived bathymetry, the Jason is also making its own swath bathymetry maps of localized areas that have high scientific value.
+The Jason has a very high-resolution swath bathymetry mapping system onboard that can resolve features on the sea floor of just a few tens-of-centimeters' relief.
 Boulders and dense communities of tube worm bushes can be resolved with this mapping technology.
-So, the scientists on this cruise have three levels of bathymetry at their disposal to support their studies; reconnaissance-level bathymetry from the 3-D seismic data, AUV bathymetry for navigating within the site and locating sample sites, and Jason ROV bathymetry for detailed spatial studies of communities and their surrounding environments.